Monster Hunter 4: Gameplay

+On April 8th, 2024, the online servers for all 3DS and Wii U software were disconnected, meaning online cooperative play is no longer available.
+Players are still able to engage in quests and the trading of Guild Quests through local cooperative play.

 Plot

 The player's character is a fledgling Hunter, on the way to the port town of Val Habar via sandship as to become part of the Hunters's Guild.
 The ship is attacked by a giant Dah'ren Mohran, a sand dwelling Elder Dragon, and the Hunter is able to protect the ship long enough before the Guild's Ace Hunters arrive to drive the beast away.
 Safely in town, one of the ship's passengers, the Caravaneer, introduces himself to the Hunter, and describes his Capital Caravan, consisting of him, a blacksmith simply known as The Man, and a guild stewardess.
 Impressed by the Hunter's capabilities, he invites the Hunter to join the Caravan as they try to discover the purpose of a strange artifact the Caravaneer found years earlier which he calls the Article and is attempting to reach Cathar to speak to their wise people about it.
 The Hunter helps to enlist the aid of a cook and a merchant as to be able to make for their next port of call, the volcanic village of Harth, the home to the Troverians, a dwarf-like race of blacksmiths.

 The Troverians are willing to aid the Caravan to build them an ocean-worthy ship.
 The Hunter helps to clear monsters that have prevents the Troverians from properly working their kilns, and the Hunter's abilities are recognized by the Ace Hunters as they pass through.
 As they prepare to leave, the daughter of the Troverian chief offers to come along as to learn from the Caravan's smith, The Man.
-The Caravan sets the ocean on their new ship, the Arluq, but are attacked by a black monster, the Gore Magala.
-The Hunter attempts to defend the ship but is infected with a strange disease from the Gore Magala that diminishes their combat potential, though by attacking the creature they manage to fight off the disease.
+The Caravan sets the ocean on their new ship, the Arluq, but are attacked by a mysterious black dragon, Gore Magala.
+The Hunter attempts to defend the ship but is infected with a strange disease from Gore Magala that diminishes their combat potential, though by attacking the creature they manage to fight off the disease.
 Though the beast is driven away with the help of the Ace Hunters, the Caravan's ship is damaged and arrives at Cheeko Sands to effect repairs.
 The Ace Hunters then inform the Caravan that Cathar is not an island in the ocean, but a village high up in the mountains.
 The Caravan gain help of the local Palico citizens with the Hunter's help.
-As they near completion, they learn that the Ace Hunters were sent by the Guild to stop the Gore Magala but two of its members never made it back.
-After the Hunter rescues the two missing members from the Gore Magala, the Guild entrusts the task to the Hunter, who successfully defeats the monster, which flees after the fight.
+As they near completion, they learn that the Ace Hunters were sent by the Guild to stop Gore Magala but two of its members never made it back.
+After the Hunter rescues the two missing members from Gore Magala, the Guild entrusts the task to the Hunter, who successfully defeats the monster, which flees after the fight.